+Scoring.
 Two interventionists independently entered scores on 100% on the test protocols for each outcome measure on an item-by-item basis into an electronic database, resulting in two separate databases.
 We compared the discrepancies between the two databases across each outcome measure and rectified any inconsistencies to reflect the original response.
-Two interventionists and the Project Manager resolved all discrepancies.
-Then, we converted students' responses to correct (1) and incorrect (0) scores using spreadsheet commands, which ensured 100% accuracy of scoring.
+Two interventionists and the project manager resolved all discrepancies.
+Then, we converted students? responses to correct (1) and incorrect (0) scores using spreadsheet commands, which ensured 100% accuracy of scoring.
 Original scoring reliability was 99.8% for pretesting and posttesting.

 For our analysis, we created a composite score for proximal word-problem performance by combining Texas Word Problems-Part 1 and Texas Word Problems-Part 2.
 We calculated Cronbach's α at .92.
-We created a composite score for distal word-problem performance by combining State of Texas Assessments of Academic Readiness (STAAR)-Part 1 and State of Texas Assessments of Academic Readiness (STAAR)-Part 2.
+We created a composite score for distal word-problem performance by combining STAAR-Part 1 and STAAR-Part 2.
 Cronbach's α was .87.